 - If you get a notice of a violation don’t ignore it, deal with it directly.
 Most HOA’s just want compliance.
 Good communication is welcomed in a good HOA to get problems solved quickly, and at a minimum of inconvenience to all parties.
 Nobody likes paying fines, so if you receive a courtesy take action right away.
 Delaying will usually just end up costing you more in the end.

 - Seek out a few neighbors and the board members.
 Having direct relationships can really help you when issues may arise.

 - Do not make any architectural changes without first checking to see what the HOA’s policy is on changes.
 Nobody wants to pay for changes to their home only to have the HOA force them to remove the changes.
 Yes, they can legally do this, so be careful.
 Again, simple communication is the key.

 - Know the basics of your HOA: parking restrictions, rules about noise, rental restrictions etc. Most of the important rules governing use are usually located in the governing docs and outlined in a table of contents.
 You don’t have to be a legal scholar to understand your governing documents.

-Paul Rowe is co-owner of Shelter Management Group (SMG) and a licensed Provisional Community Association Manager (CAM).
-For questions about HOA’s and related management services you may call him at 702-818-4780 or email: info @ sheltermanagementgroup.com
+Jamie Collins is co-owner of Shelter Management Group (SMG) and a licensed Supervising Community Association Manager (CAM).
+For questions about HOA’s and related management services you may call her at 702-818-4780 or email: info @ sheltermanagementgroup.com